A Home Filled with Dignity, Not Empty Cupboards

 A home is more than just a place to live—it’s where we feel safe, comfortable, and ourselves.
 Research shows that furniture and furnishings provide a sense of personal identity, helping people feel secure and settled.
 But for many facing financial hardship, even the basics like bedding, cookware, or storage can be out of reach.
 Clothing is another essential that goes beyond warmth.
 Worn-out or ill-fitting clothes can affect self-esteem, dignity, and even a child’s willingness to go to school.
 In extreme weather, a lack of proper clothing can also impact health and well-being.

-In Good360’s newest report, we explore the continued impacts the cost of living crisis is having on everyday Australians and their ability to afford basic home essentials.
+In Good360’s Fighting Material Deprivation 2025 Report, we explored the continued impacts the cost of living crisis is having on everyday Australians and their ability to afford basic home essentials.
 The report also highlights the demand that exists and how Good360 works with our member and partner networks to connect brand-new home items to vulnerable communities.

 Creating impact with home essentials